MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 ### For more information

-The [concepts](meeting-exclusion-concept.md) article provides deeper information about screen areas, tools, and ideas that can help you work with meeting exclusion rules.
+The [Tools and concepts](meeting-exclusion-concept.md) article provides deeper information about screen areas, tools, and ideas that can help you work with meeting exclusion rules.
 It contains the following sections:

+ * [Progress summaries](meeting-exclusion-concept.md#progress-summaries): The upper parts of the meeting exclusion pages display your progress, including which step you are on and the effects of the current and the completed meeting exclusion steps.
- * [Interactive tools for creating meeting exclusions](meeting-exclusion-concept.md#interactive-tools-for-creating-meeting-exclusions): This section describes on-screen tools that you can use to define effective meeting exclusions.
+ * [Customization working area](meeting-exclusion-concept.md#customization-working-area): This section describes on-screen tools that you can use to define effective meeting exclusions, including the following:
    * [Word cloud](meeting-exclusion-concept.md#word-cloud): The word cloud consists of keywords taken from subject lines of meetings.
 Use it to remove a keyword from the exclusion.
    * [Keyword search](meeting-exclusion-concept.md#keyword-search): To find a particular keyword that you want to remove from exclusion, type it in the keyword search field.
    * [Phrase table](meeting-exclusion-concept.md#phrase-table): The phrase table shows you the context in which keywords are found.
 Knowing this context helps you decide whether to retain or exclude the keyword and its associated meetings.